Via dei Coronari

-Via dei Coronari (known colloquially in Rome as I Coronari) is a street in the historic center of Rome.
-The road, flanked by buildings mostly erected in the 15th and the 16th century, belongs entirely to the rione Ponte and is one of the most picturesque roads of the old city, having maintained the character of an Italian Renaissance street.
+Via dei Coronari, nicknamed I Coronari, is a street in the historic center of Rome.
+The road, flanked by buildings mostly erected in the 15th and the 16th century, lies in the rione Ponte and is one of the most picturesque roads of the old city, having maintained the character of an Italian Renaissance street.

 Location

-It is about 500m long and runs in E-W direction, between Largo di Tor Sanguigna and Piazza dei Coronari.
+It is about 500m long and runs East-West, between the Largo di Tor Sanguigna and the Piazza dei Coronari.
 From there the Vicolo del Curato is its west extension.
 Behind Tor Sanguigna the straight path continues east, passing under a scenic arch into Via di S. Agostino and Via delle Coppelle.
 The continuity between Via dei Coronari and the latter roads was destroyed in the 1910s through the opening of Via Zanardelli.

-Via dei Coronari forms the south border of the neighborhood of Tor di Nona: to the southwest it laps the small hill named Monte Giordano, topped by the mighty Palazzo Taverna.
+Via dei Coronari forms the south border of the neighborhood of Tor di Nona: to the southwest it laps the small hill named Monte Giordano, topped by the Palazzo Taverna.